vodev/vocloud/worker/spark-worker/README.md

 - `copy_output` - Allows user to obtain files from the hdfs back to the vocloud.
 It must contain JSON array containing JSON objects containing following items:
     - `path` - Path to the file or folder on the HDFS.
+    - `output_name` [optional] - Name of the copied file or directory.
+If not present, tries to find out the file/folder name from the `path` parameter.
     - `merge_parts` [optional] - Spark jobs usually produce results as folder containing `part_xxx` files.
      If this item is set to `true` the worker merges these parts together to produce a single file.
       This item is optional, default value is set to `false`.